 The cooling may be applied for at least 10 seconds.
-Time duration of cooling the body region may be in the range of 1 to 240 minutes, more preferably in the range of 5 to 120 minutes, even more preferably 10 to 60 minutes, most preferably up to 30 minutes.
+Time duration of cooling the body region may be in the range of 1 to 240 minutes, more preferably in the range of 5 to 120 minutes, even more preferably 10 to 60 minutes, most preferably in the range of 15 to 30 minutes.